 Data and Methodology

-Most of the variables in this study is constructed on a number of items from 2012 Gulf Coast Climate Change Survey.
-This survey contains questions related to coastal residents' perceptions of local effects of climate change, and their willingness to take personal actions and to support local policies to adapt to climate change in the U.S. Gulf Coast (Goidel et al., 2012).
+Most of the variables in this study is constructed on a number of items from a comprehensive climate change survey for all coastal counties in the Gulf Coast in 2012.
+In addition to soci-demographic information, this survey contains questions related to coastal residents' perceptions of local effects of climate change, and their willingness to take personal actions and to support local policies to adapt to climate change in the U.S. Gulf Coast (Goidel et al., 2012).
 The survey utilized a stratified random sampling strategy drawing independent samples across and within states including Texas, Louisiana, Mississippi, Alabama, and Florida.
 Data was collected by landline telephone from January 3 through April 4, 2012.
 The number of respondents was 3856; the response rate in this survey was 17.6 percent.
-The percentage of flood zone percentage is calculated based on flood maps from FEMA.
+Other variables include the percentage of flood zone percentage calculated based on flood maps from FEMA.

+We consider a set of variables, although our main focus is to study flood mitigation support mechanisms revealed by flood insurance purchase behavior.
+Human behaviors are complex phenomena driven by multiple factors.
+Previous studies have found that flood insurance purchase behavior, private mitigation behaviors, and support for mitigation are influenced by socio-deomgraphic characteristics, perceptions of flood-related hazards, and geographic factors (Brody et al. 2015; Osberghaus 2015; Poussin et al. 2014; Shao et al. 2017a; Shao et al. 2017b).
+We therefore include these variables in addition to flood insurance purchase behaviors to explain support for flood mitigation.
+We apply Bayesian Network (BN) to construct a multi-layer interconnected structure that depicts the interdependence among these variables.

-We use a Bayesian network (BN), which is a statistical model to describe probabilistic relationships among a set of variables using a directed acyclic graph (DAG) (Pearl 2014).
+A BN is a statistical model to describe probabilistic relationships among a set of variables using a directed acyclic graph (DAG) (Pearl 2014).
 The DAG structure of BN enables the Joint probability distribution (JPD) of all the modelled parameters to be expressed in terms of a product of conditional probability distributions (CPD), describing each variable in terms of its parents, i.e., those variables it depends upon.
-Thus:

-pxθ=Πi=1np(xi|paxi,θi)

-where x={x1,…,xn} are the variables (nodes in the BN) and θ={θ1,…,θn} denotes the model parameters, where θi ,taking a form of conditional probability table, is the set of parameters describing the distribution for the ith variable xi, and paxi denotes the parents of xi.

-We employ BN here for its ability to propagate uncertainty, perform inference and calculate conditional probabilities, and structure the integration of stochastic, deterministic and expert relationships.
+We employ BN here for its ability to propagate uncertainty, perform inference and calculate conditional probabilities.
 BN has better capabilities of handling nonlinear discrete dataset than other regression-based relationship model such as Structural Equation Model (Marek and Herbert1993).
 Also, BN shows superiority over other statistical methods when dealing with incomplete data by flexible marginalization methods (Nasrabadi 2007).
 The sample size of this problem (~3800 samples) falls under the significant dataset size for modern machine learning tools (e.g. deep neural network) while BN works perfectly (Sklearn 2007).
 BNs have been applied in previous studies on risk communication (Dharshing et al. 2017; Eckel et al. 2009), coastal risk analysis and decision making (Jäger, W. S., et al. 2018; Gieder et al. 2014), and community resilience to coastal hazards (Cai et al. 2018).
 The output in a probabilistic form is well suited to address decision-support needs.